amitkumar720-dotcom/Amazon-Sales-Analysis/README.md

 This project illustrates the effectiveness of SQL and Excel in analyzing sales data.
 The insights gained can inform strategic decisions and improve sales performance, highlighting the value of data analysis in today's business environment.

 ## Contact Information
-For inquiries or collaboration, please reach out to:
 - Email: amitkumarpaul720@gmail.com